 Waco is ranked among the top 20 emerging housing markets in the U.S., according to a recent Wall Street Journal/Realtor.com Emerging Housing Markets Index.
 The ranking uses the same metrics that rental property investors look at, including activity in the overall housing market, anticipated home price growth, economic vitality, and quality of life.1

-Homes in Waco are selling above asking prices or are staying on the market for only days.
-Average sales prices for single-family homes have risen over 22% year-over-year (as of Nov.
-2021) while transaction volumes increased by nearly 9%.
+Homes in Waco are selling at the original listing price or are staying on the market for only days.
+Average sales prices for single-family homes have risen over 28% year-over-year (as of May 2022) while transaction volumes increased by more than 14%.

 The city of Waco is situated halfway between Dallas and Austin, and is less than a three hour drive to San Antonio and Houston.